1906 Nobel Prize in Literature: Nominations

 Carducci was nominated on 9 occasions starting in 1902 by Antonio Fogazzaro, an Italian Senator and author.
 In 1906, he received four nominations from academics and writers which eventually led him to becoming the year's recipient.

-The Nobel Committee of the Swedish Academy received 54 nominations for 24 individuals, among them Leo Tolstoy, Algernon Charles Swinburne, Selma Lagerlöf (awarded in 1909), Jaroslav Vrchlický, Georg Brandes, and Antonio Fogazzaro.
+The Nobel Committee of the Swedish Academy received 54 nominations for 24 writers among them Leo Tolstoy, Algernon Charles Swinburne, Selma Lagerlöf (awarded in 1909), Jaroslav Vrchlický, Georg Brandes, and Antonio Fogazzaro.
 Eleven of the nominees were nominated first-time such as Pedro Pablo Figueroa, Gaston Boissier, Louis Franck, George Lansing Raymond, Borden Parker Bowne, Angelo de Gubernatis, and William Booth.
 Selma Lagerlöf was the only female nominee recorded.

 The authors Émile Boutmy, Eliza Brightwen, Ferdinand Brunetière, Ellen Mary Clerke, Anne Ross Cousin, José María de Pereda, Paul Laurence Dunbar, Max Eyth, Giuseppe Giacosa, Alexander Kielland, Jean Lorrain, Agnes Catherine Maitland, Bartolomé Mitre, Vasile Pogor, Charlotte Riddell, Hendrik Jan Schimmel, Elizabeth Missing Sewell, Eduard von Hartmann, and Adeline Dutton Whitney died in 1906 without having been nominated for the prize.

 Prize decision

-The decision to award Carducci is one of the least controversial in the history of the Nobel Prize in Literature.
-Carducci was the first and remain one of the few laureates who got all of the delivered votes from the members of the Swedish Academy.
+The Swedish Academy voted unanimously for Carducci, a rare occasion by the Academy.
+The decision to award Carducci is considered one of the least controversial in the history of the Nobel Prize in Literature.
+He was the first and remain one of the few laureates who got all of the delivered votes from the members of the Swedish Academy.

 Award ceremony

+At the award ceremony in Stockholm on 10 December 1906, Carl David af Wirsén, permanent secretary of the Swedish Academy said:

 Due to Carducci's declining health, he was not able to receive the prize personally in Stockholm.
 Instead, the Swedish ambassador in Italy received it on his behalf.